Addiction – supporting someone

 Key points about supporting someone with an addiction

-• Find out how you can support them without compromising your own wellbeing.
+- Find out how you can support them while maintaining your own wellbeing.

 1. Educate yourself

 Learn as much as you can about the addiction.
-The more you know, the easier it is to understand what’s going on, what factors are at play and how you can support them in a healthy way.
+The more you know, the easier it is to understand what’s going on, what things it's important to know (such as when to know things have got a point where they need urgent help) and how you can support them in a healthy way.

-Counsellors, support groups, therapists and addiction specialists offer professional support and help for the person with the addiction and family members.
+Counsellors, support groups, therapists and addiction specialists offer professional support and help for the person with the addiction and their family members.
 They may need professional help to break their addiction and deal with other underlying issues, such as mental health issues or past traumas.
-You may also need professional help to deal with your own issues and what you have been through with that person.
+You could look into what professional services are available in your area so that you can share some ideas if and when the person with the addiction is ready to accept they need professional help.
+Read more about addiction support services.

 4. Maintain boundaries

 It’s important to maintain boundaries.
-It’s natural to want to rescue the person, but this is inadvisable.
-Ultimately, they have to come to an understanding themselves about the harm they’re doing and want to stop of their own accord in their own time.
-It’s not helpful to enable them by providing financial or other support that will allow them to continue their addiction.
+It’s natural to want to 'rescue' the person, but this isn't a good idea.
+Be realistic about what you can offer them in the way of support (eg, cook them a meal, check in on them regularly).
+It’s not helpful to give them financial or other support that will allow them to continue their addiction.
 It’s okay to draw a line in the sand and say “no”.
+Eventually, and in their own time, they have to come to their own understanding of the harm they’re doing and want to stop for themselves.

 5. Look after yourself